-Are you stuck at a standstill with your weight loss progress?
-You may be your worst enemy when it comes to preventing progress!
+Common weight loss mistakes will keep you at a standstill and halt your weight loss progress.
+As you’ll see, you may be your worst enemy when it comes to plateaued progress.

 You’ve probably asked the question before: “Why can’t I lose weight?”

 Have you ever stopped and wondered why you have been working so hard and still haven’t lost any more fat off of your belly?

 There may be some things that you are unconsciously doing that are sabotaging your fat loss progress.